CDFmmgr9fLkRH453kRC33TrEp/matching-engine/readme.md

 # Rust Matching Engine, Limit Order Book, and Exchange Simulator
 Simplistic exchange simulator with in memory order book and multi asset credit limit enforcement.

-## CAP CGMD idea dump
-Price of each asset is tied to a real world value with sufficient movement and noise to be interesting, e.g. the temperature as measured in Alma's lap.
-This price would then be enforced by guaranteeing some amount of trading at a lagged price (i.e. actually have a temperature sensor) from a dummy account.

-Other asset ideas (told e.g. 1 month before event):
-* wind speed somewhere on campus
-* number of internet connections in butler
-* a random number generator each second
-* average price of all other assets and the end of competition (no price enforcement)
-* behavior of some insects moving across a scale

-Also makes modelling a bit more interesting/open-ended, as people can be creative leading up to event, and maybe try to manipulate market.

 ![trade request event flowchart](docs/trade_flowchart.png "Trade request event")

 [Flowchart Link](https://mermaid.live/edit#pako:eNqVU9tOg0AQ_ZXJPmli_QBiTJRSNWmjsbyBDytMgZRlcXYwNsC_uwtWaaNG92ku58yZnZ1tRaJTFJ7ISNY5hPO4AnuYZIq0kkleVNi24eDCh9_3MJtddvfkYo_40qDhDm7D8GGN9IrUts6G0en7seJX2pHBj_wcky3QSIcSM1kWvHsa0b4DBdFKlhtNCtO9zDS9iHzCtGC4M6bBaeYmWuea2HZQlnDFqOoDYqZ1OtwoWjrVo9qLob8uINIECo2RGXaHAxmBN38FBn8FfjY2Eo4GrCQ7bBZU2fAoqw8fxsB-0IewSaUOlvfXI8YaMDt3mVobUzyXCPiGScOFro6F9oO7GAiWGZ04un0XuDIG-fTpZ93hjlCXMkGFFccWqRtOtMLpvny7IL9yv5ndf-iJbipGqiXx7nPH_UlwsuniTCgkJYvUfpLWacWCc1szFp41U0nbWMRVb3GyYb3eVYnwmBo8E02dSsZ5Ie3fUsLbyNJg_w7wdizz)